tgenman/STEM_vault/notes/math/algebra/abstract/Group.md

 TARGET DECK: stem::math::algebra
 START
 math_complex
-TITLE: Group (alternative definition)
+FRONT: Group (alternative definition)
-DESCRIPTION: is a monoid with the presence of an inverse element
+BACK: is a monoid with the presence of an inverse element
 FORMULA:
 ADDITIONAL:
 ID: 1746886388949